 There’s something undeniably masculine about pulling on a good, sturdy pair of kick-ass boots.

-They can instantly make you feel stronger, sturdier and ready to traverse whatever terrain lies before you, both literally and figuratively.
+Whether you’re wearing your boots with jeans, khakis or even a suit, the right pair can instantly make you feel stronger, sturdier and ready to traverse whatever terrain lies before you, both literally and figuratively.

 But if you don’t invest your boot-spending money wisely, they can also fall the f@¢k apart pretty quickly.

 In this post, I’ll outline what you should look for in a well-made (and good-looking) pair of boots, and explain why Johnston & Murphy’s Karnes Cap Toe offers the best boot for your buck.

 And I’ll try not to make too many more puns along the way – boot no promises.
 (Sorry.
 Trust me, if I could help it, I would.)